-We invite makers, inventors, scientists, artisans, artists and other creative passionate and enthusiast people from the Triveneto Area, the neighbouring regions and countries (the near and the far ones) to participate to show and demonstrate their projects during this ninth edition of the Maker Faire Trieste, that will be held on Saturday 3 and Sunday 4 September 2022 in the extraordinary location of Trieste’s main square: Piazza Unità d’Italia, in front of the historical and wonderful buildings of the City Hall, the Government Palace and the Regione Palace.
+We invite makers, inventors, scientists, artisans, artists and other creative passionate and enthusiast people from the Triveneto Area, the neighbouring regions and countries (the near and the far ones) to participate to show and demonstrate their projects during this tenth edition of the Maker Faire Trieste, that will be held on Saturday 2 and Sunday 3 September 2023 in the extraordinary location of Trieste’s main square: Piazza Unità d’Italia, in front of the historical and wonderful buildings of the City Hall, the Government Palace and the Regione Palace.
 The opening time for the public will be 2pm-9pm on Saturday, 10am-12am and 2pm-7pm on Sunday.

 We see this event as a great opportunity for everyone to share experiences and to grow bigger together, and we need the help of you all to make it a unique and memorable event!
 If you aren’t ready yet to join us as maker, maybe you can help the organisation as volunteer.